 Tragic accident ... tour bus regulation (cont.)

-Posted on behalf of The Bell Law Firm, PLLC on Mar 23, 2011 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Mar 23, 2011 in Car Accidents

 We're continuing our discussion of the discount tour bus accident earlier this month that claimed 15 lives and left others with serious injuries.
 That and another accident have brought to light the lax regulations governing tour buses.
 The accident didn't occur here, but the horrifying details resonated with people in Charleston.
 Anyone familiar with the crash will shudder every time a tour bus passes them on our West Virginia roadways.